MarissaWood/fitness-friends-api/planning/presentation-notes.md

 - Who are your group members?
 Who had which responsibilities?

-Francisco - user authentication, profiles
-Marissa - activities component, CRUD and back end deployment Leah - Styling, components, front-end deployment
+Francisco - user authentication, profiles, front-end deployment Marissa - activities component, CRUD and back end deployment Leah - Styling, components

 - Why is it useful?
 What is your "pitch"?